Delhi health minister orders inquiry into molestation allegation by contractual worker | Law-Order

 ''However, strictest action must also be ensured against the firm if they are also found guilty,'' he said.

-Police said a case under IPC sections 323 (punishment for voluntarily causing hurt), 354 (assault or criminal force to woman with intent to outrage her modesty), 506 (punishment for criminal intimidation) and 509 ( Word, gesture or act intended to insult the modesty of a woman) was registered at Burari Police station on December 19.
+Police said a case under Indian Penal Code sections 323 (punishment for voluntarily causing hurt), 354 (assault or criminal force to woman with intent to outrage her modesty), 506 (punishment for criminal intimidation) and 509 (word, gesture or act intended to insult the modesty of a woman) was registered at Burari police station on December 19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)